25 Plants for Instant Curb Appeal in Front of Your House

 Tip: Add containers of shade-loving begonias and impatiens for pops of color.
 Shown here: Shadowland 'Autumn Frost' and Shadowland 'Coast to Coast.'

-LEARN MORE: Hostas: How to Plant, Grow and Care for Hostas
+LEARN MORE: How to Grow Hostas

 Supertunia 'Bordeaux' Flowers